Manga whoopie for the disappoint.

 [ https://en.wikipedia.org/wiki/Futari_Ecchi ]

 WARNING: Adult themes and over-consideration of traditions of Japanese cartoon intimacy, including sex below the cut.
-Part 1 of x essays on limitations within Japanese vernacular visual narratives depicting intimacy.
+Part 1 of a 4 part series on limitations within Japanese vernacular visual narratives depicting intimacy.
 Snark.
 Some spoilers.

 Work-in-progress warning: This oddling is under construction and as the sections shake out, I may return to this and other sections and mess with stuff.
 Hit refresh if returning.
 I’ll remove this when it feels done and dusted.